Quantifying displacement: an urban expansion consequence via persistent homology: Methods

 We now examine $H_2$ features, which may exhibit complex dynamics.
-Note that cavities often emerge as ``nested bubbles" within or around existing ones, dying at varying filtration values.
-For instance, a feature born from another's split will have different birth and death times.
+Note that cavities often emerge as ``nested bubbles" or arise when a single cavity splits into two.
+Although intuitively similar, these features have different birth and death times.

 The three most persistent $H_2$ features in the group `stay' are nested, with the middle one being most persistent.
 At birth, the central cavity covers central districts (1-11) from 2013 onwards, intensely affecting neighbourhoods 13, 16, 27 and 35; see Figure \ref{fig:selected_neighbourhoods}.
-We conclude that significant population displacement occurred in the central city area since 2013, coinciding with the post-2008 crisis recovery, and hit the areas between Sol and the Atocha train station the hardest.
+We conclude that significant population displacement occurred in the central city area since 2013, coinciding with the post-2008 crisis recovery, and hit the areas between the central square Sol and the Atocha train station the hardest.

 The group `city' presents the most persistent $2$--hole of all groups, which spans a substantial area of the city.
-This large-scale cavity, with 110 out of 131 neighbourhoods present at birth, results from the merging of simultaneously formed connected components.
-The third most persistent feature, nested within this first one, is particularly notable as it is confined to neighbourhood 27 during 2020-2021, signaling a bounded decrease in housing market tension in a highly affected area, likely triggered by the pandemic.
+This large-scale cavity, with 110 out of 131 city neighbourhoods present at birth and varying years present, results from the merging of simultaneously formed connected components.
+The third most persistent feature, nested within this first one, is particularly notable, as it is confined to neighbourhood 27 during 2020-2021, signaling a bounded decrease in housing market tension in a highly affected area, likely triggered by the pandemic.
 This illustrates the method's ability to identify both large-scale and localised, temporary population dynamics.

-The $H_2$ features in the group `Comunidad de Madrid' and especially in `outside' identify areas of reduced displacement.
+The $H_2$ features in the `Comunidad de Madrid' and `outside' groups suggest areas and periods of reduced displacement.
 The top three features in both groups are nested and shrink quickly, making specific long-appearing neighbourhoods our primary interest.
 In the `outside' group, these encompass districts in the south-east of the city: `13 Puente de Vallecas', `15 Ciudad Lineal' and `18 Casco Hist\'orico de Vallecas'; see Figure \ref{fig:mapa_no_displacement}.
 No neighbourhood appears after year 2019, signaling a generalized city-wide pressure thereafter.
 In `Comunidad de Madrid', the most interesting cavity is the third most persistent one, comprising only neighbourhood `27 Atocha' during 2006-2009.
 This offers additional evidence of the unique dynamics characterising this area.